EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 Book.objects.all()
 ```

-✅ If no error occurs, the table exists.
+✅ If no error occurs, the model and database table exist.

-To inspect fields:
+To inspect the model fields:

 ```python
 for field in Book._meta.fields: